-The corporate tax rate is 23 percent.
+The corporate tax rate is 23%.
 The UK government has announced a staged reduction in the main rate of corporation tax.
-From 1 April 2012 the main rate of corporation tax was reduced from 26 percent to 24 percent, from 1 April 2013 the rate was reduced to 23 percent, and from 1 April 2014 it will be reduced to 21 percent.
-A small companies rate applies to companies with taxable profits of up to GBP300,000 with marginal relief up to GBP1.5 million.
-The current rate of 20 percent has been in place since 1 April 2011.
-Companies with taxable profits of GBP1.5 million or more pay tax at the main rate.
+From 1 April 2012 the main rate of corporation tax was reduced from 26% to 24%, from 1 April 2013 it was reduced to 23%, from 1 April 2014 it will be reduced to 21% and from 1 April 2015 it will be reduced to 20%.
+A small companies rate applies until 1 April 2015 to companies with taxable profits of up to GBP 300,000 with marginal relief up to GBP 1.5 million.
+The current small companies rate of 20% has been in place since 1 April 2011.
+Companies with taxable profits of GBP 1.5 million or more pay tax at the main rate.
 All these thresholds are reduced for accounting periods of less than 12 months and if there are associated companies.
-Bermuda, Gibraltar, Guernsey, Isle of Man, and Jersey are dependent territories or crown dependencies of the UK, but have their own tax systems.
+Bermuda, Gibraltar, Guernsey, Isle of Man, and Jersey are dependent territories or crown dependencies of the United Kingdom, but have their own tax systems.

-The corporate tax rate is 40 percent.
-The marginal federal corporate income tax rate on the highest income bracket of corporations (currently USD18,333,333 and above) is 35 percent.
-State and local governments may also impose income taxes ranging from less than 1 percent to 12 percent, the top marginal rates averaging approximately 7.5 percent.
-A corporation may deduct its state and local income tax expense when computing its federal taxable income, generally resulting in a net effective rate of approximately 40 percent.
+The corporate income tax rate is approximately 40%.
+The marginal federal corporate income tax rate on the highest income bracket of corporations (currently above USD 18,333,333) is 35%.
+State and local governments may also impose income taxes ranging from 0% to 12%, the top marginal rates averaging approximately 7.5%.
+A corporation may deduct its state and local income tax expense when computing its federal taxable income, generally resulting in a net effective rate of approximately 40%.
 The effective rate may vary significantly depending on the locality in which a corporation conducts business.
-The United States also has a parallel alternative minimum tax (AMT) system, which is generally characterized by a lower tax rate (20 percent) but a broader tax base.
+The United States also has a parallel alternative minimum tax (AMT) system, which is generally characterized by a lower tax rate (20%) but a broader tax base.

 The corporate tax rate is 25 percent.